FortuneFlip/War/proposal.md

 * Users will be able to see animated images
 * Users will be able to test their memory because addition rules to make it not luck base
 * Users will be able to able to leave a simple rating

-**Example:**
-* Users will be able to save and view favorited artworks using local storage
-* Users will be able to change the color scheme of the website from light mode to dark mode

 ## 📆 Timeline for reaching MVP in 1 week